NHLI-Respiratory-Epi/drug-codelist-creation/README.md

 ## Step 3: Exclusions
 - Manually review each code, one by one
 - *How exclude?* Eliminate by: name, route, formulation
-- *Why?* The broad search may pick up different medications with the same active chemical but of an inappropriate route, i.e., for a different medical indication corresponding to a different organ system (e.g., in a cardiovascular codelist, exclude "ocular" beta-blockers referring to those given in the eye for glaucoma, instead of those given orally to slow the heart)
+- *Why?* The broad search may pick up different medications with the same active chemical but of an inappropriate route, i.e., for a different medical indication corresponding to a different organ system (e.g., in a cardiovascular codelist, exclude "ocular" beta-blockers referring to medications given in the eye for glaucoma, instead of medications given by mouth to slow the heart)

 ## Step 4: Cleaning